Well to me it meant that the HI inspector didn't catch it or they didn't have one at all. Most regional counties are online and

 They need to have someone pressure test the line and or QA that infact it's up to Code and bond it if they use CSST.

-If your even thirsty, your two quarts low.
+If you are even thirsty, you are two quarts low.